 Why Improve Your Writing?

 I’ve worked as a developer for 20 years, and I’ve always cared about clear writing.
-When I join a new dev team, the first thing I do is ask to update their onboarding docs.
-I capture what I learn in writing and encourage my teammates to do the same.
+When I join a new team, the first thing I do is ask to update the onboarding documents.
+As I ramp up on the team, I document what I learn and encourage my teammates to do the same.

-Sometimes, other developers ask me why I put so much emphasis on writing.
-Programming is a technical pursuit, so why should we spend time on a “soft skill” like writing?
+Sometimes, other developers ask me why I invest so much into writing.
+Programming is technical, so why spend time on a “soft skill” like writing?
 Isn’t that why we have technical writers and product managers?

 When you think of exceptionally talented programmers, you probably think of people like this:

-• Grace Hopper, the creator of the first compiler
+- Grace Hopper, author of the first compiler

 Have you ever read any of their code?
 Probably not.

-The reason you recognize any of these names is that, in addition to being good programmers, these people are also exceptional writers.
+The reason you recognize any of the people above is that, in addition to being good programmers, they’re exceptional writers.
 They achieved impressive technical feats, but people noticed because they wrote books, papers, or blog posts that showcased their work.

-You don’t have to be the next Dennis Ritchie for writing to help your career.
-At regular companies, the developers who rise to senior positions are the ones who communicate well–they write persuasive emails and clear design documents that get the attention of upper management.
+You don’t have to be the next Dennis Ritchie to advance your career with strong writing.
+At most companies, the developers who rise to senior positions are the ones who communicate well–they write persuasive emails and clear design documents that get the attention of upper management.

-I show writing techniques that improve efficiency within an organization in “Write Emails with Less Noise and Better Results” and “Write Useful Commit Messages.”
+I show techniques for improving your visibility within your company in “Write Emails with Less Noise and Better Results” and “Write Useful Commit Messages.”

 One of the best things about software is how beautifully it scales.
-In what other field could you build something and deploy it to millions of users all in the span of a few minutes?
+In what other field could you build something and get it into customers’ hands within minutes?

-Writing enjoys similar scaling benefits.
+Writing enjoys similar scaling benefits as software.
 If a teammate asks you a question, and you spend five minutes answering them, you’ll spend those same five minutes when the next person asks you.
 And the next person.
-And then when that first person asks you again because they forgot what you said.
-If you instead write your answer in a team playbook, you can deliver the answer to a million teammates with no additional effort.
+And then again when that first person forgot what you said.
+If you instead write your answer in a playbook, you can deliver the answer to a million teammates with no additional effort.

 I’ve run multiple small businesses, and I always invested heavily in documentation.
-When I hired new employees, I never needed to handhold them through every task because we already had documentation.
+When I hired new employees, I never needed to hold their hand through every task because we had process docs for all of our critical workflows.

-When I sold my first business, thorough documentation was a major selling point in the sale.
-The seller didn’t worry that I’d walk out the door with all the company’s institutional knowledge.
+When I sold my first business, thorough documentation was a major selling point for the buyer.
+The buyer didn’t have to worry that I’d walk out the door with all the company’s institutional knowledge.
 I showed them playbooks we updated regularly for all of our operations.
-After the deal closed, the new owner never had to chase me down for follow-up questions because I made sure our documentation captured everything they needed.
+After the deal closed, the new owner never had to chase me down for follow-up questions because the documentation captured everything they needed.

 I explain how to write effective process guides in “Rules for Writing Software Tutorials.”

-Writing also exposes gaps in reasoning.
-I often write playbooks or tutorials to explain my workflows.
-Every time I do it, I recognize opportunities to simplify or improve, even when it’s a process I’ve used for years.
+Writing also exposes weak reasoning.
+Whenever I write playbooks or tutorials to explain one of my workflows, I recognize opportunities to simplify or improve.
+This happens even on processes I’ve used for years.
 Writing forces you to justify your decisions.
-When you find yourself explaining why a step of your tutorial requires a sequence of eight commands, you can’t help but realize you should add a single convenience script instead.
+When you find yourself explaining why a step of your tutorial requires a sequence of eight commands, you can’t help but recognize the opportunity for a simple convenience script.

-I write public retrospectives about my business each month.
-And nearly every month, I sit down expecting to explain a business decision or strategy, but the process of writing about it reveals a better idea I’d completely overlooked.
+Every month, I write public retrospectives about my business.
+And every time, I sit down expecting to explain a business decision or strategy, but the act of writing reveals a better idea I’d completely overlooked.

 I talk about how to build your knowledge and reasoning through writing in “Write Blog Posts that Developers Read” and “Write Effective Design Documents.”

 On an Internet filled with infinite noise, how can you stand out?
-I meet developers who created an exciting new app but don’t know how to find users.
+I frequently talk to developers who created something cool, but they can’t find a way to get it in front of real users.
 Or they want to freelance but don’t know where to find clients.

 I’ve always found users and clients by writing about my work.
-I launched TinyPilot, my most successful company, by writing about how I created my first prototype device.
+I launched TinyPilot, my most successful company, by writing about the process of building the first prototype device.
 The post went viral, and I sold my first batch of inventory in a few hours.
 You’re probably reading this book because you discovered one of my blog posts.

 If you’re looking for a job, good writing can land you a position.
 If you’re a small business owner, writing blog posts can bring you customers.
 If you’re a consultant, writing can bring you inbound clients.